mmedinabet/Secure-Identity-and-Access-with-Microsoft-Entra-/README.md

 <h1> Secure Identity and Access with Microsoft Entra </h1>
-This is hands-on guided project created by courseare that empowers students to navigate the intricacies of implementing and managing Microsoft Entra ID effectively.
+This is hands-on guided project that empowers students to navigate the intricacies of implementing and managing Microsoft Entra ID effectively.
 After completing this project, students will know how to :

 - Create users and groups